exodist/Importer/README.md

 - There are other exporter modules on cpan

-    This module normally assumes an Exporter uses [Exporter](https://metacpan.org/pod/Exporter), so it looks for the variables and method [Exporter](https://metacpan.org/pod/Exporter) expects.
+    This module normally assumes an exporter uses [Exporter](https://metacpan.org/pod/Exporter), so it looks for the variables and methods [Exporter](https://metacpan.org/pod/Exporter) expects.
 However, other exporters on cpan can override this using the `IMPORTER_MENU()` hook.

 # COMPATABILITY